ArnabBir/apache-pinot-playbook/docs/17-performance-engineering.md

 High-cardinality GROUP BY operations are one of the most common sources of Pinot performance problems.
 When a query groups by a column with millions of distinct values, each server must maintain a hash map with millions of entries.

-Warning signs of cardinality problems include GROUP BY on a user ID or transaction ID column (these columns typically have cardinality in the millions), multiple GROUP BY columns whose combined cardinality is explosive (grouping by `city, merchant_id, hour` might produce 10,000 groups while grouping by `city, merchant_id, minute, product_id` might produce 10 million groups) and missing LIMIT on GROUP BY queries (without a LIMIT, the broker must merge all groups).
+Warning signs of cardinality problems:

+- `GROUP BY` on a user ID or transaction ID column (cardinality in the millions)
+- Multiple `GROUP BY` columns whose combined cardinality is explosive.
+For example, grouping by `city, merchant_id, hour` might produce 10,000 groups while `city, merchant_id, minute, product_id` could produce 10 million.
+- Missing `LIMIT` on `GROUP BY` queries, which forces the broker to merge all groups.

-Strategies for managing cardinality include adding precomputed helper columns (instead of computing `DATE_TRUNC('HOUR', event_time)` at query time, add an `event_hour` column during ingestion), using HAVING to filter small groups (adding `HAVING COUNT(*) > 10` eliminates noise groups), considering star-tree indexes for queries that repeatedly compute the same aggregation pattern and evaluating whether denormalization can reduce joins by embedding a name directly into the fact table.
+Strategies for managing cardinality:

+- Add precomputed helper columns at ingestion time.
+Instead of computing `DATE_TRUNC('HOUR', event_time)` at query time, add an `event_hour` column during ingestion.
+- Use `HAVING` to filter noise groups. `HAVING COUNT(*) > 10` eliminates small groups before they reach the broker merge phase.
+- Consider star-tree indexes for queries that repeatedly compute the same aggregation pattern.
+- Evaluate whether denormalization can eliminate joins by embedding a dimension attribute directly into the fact table.

 ### Step 5: Measure Under Realistic Concurrency